char0n/vladimirgorej.com/_book-reviews/2022-12-18-the-language-oriented-approach-to-api-development.md

 approach process who feel set up against a cascade of challenges where a solution to one problem leads to more.

-You can read this book free of charge on [Stephens's website](https://smizell.com/language-oriented-approach/).
+You can read this book free of charge on <a href="https://smizell.com/language-oriented-approach/" target="_blank" rel="noopener noreferrer">Stephens's website</a>.
 You can also easily print it into PDF and read it in your favorite reader.